kokosing/git-gifi/README.md

 	git feature-finish

 ###Github
-To use github integration you need to authenticate first (obtain access token):
+To use github integration you need to authenticate first (obtain an access token):

 	git github-authenticate